 This was one of the biggest challenges of making money from a website - getting traffic.
 I attribute the keyword Brainstormer tool to helping our webpages rank well in search results.
 I also used article marketing to build traffic.
 While this was a perfectly legitimate way of building traffic up until last year, the last two years search engines have gotten much smarter.
 When Google updated their search algorithm it seemed to devalue links from article sites.
 That hurt us for a while, like it did many small sites.
 But we’ve since seen our traffic recover through efforts to concentrate on the content of the site and not resort to any gimmicks to build traffic.

-If you would like to learn more on building an ecommerce website, you can find more on Site Build It here.
+If you would like to learn more on building an ecommerce website, you can find more on Solo Build It here.
 I can't argue with the results.

 Copyright 2017 All-Things-Medical-Billing.com